StykMartin/bitbucket-pullrequest-helper/README.md

 ## Configuration
 Marigold has no global configuration and setup is done on the repository level.

-Bitbucket administrators should perform these tasks in order to enable Jaskier:
+Bitbucket administrators should perform these tasks in order to enable Marigold:

-- Enable Jaskier in repository settings
+- Enable Marigold in repository settings
-- Store jaskier.yaml in root folder
+- Store marigold.yaml in root folder

 This is what marigold.yaml should look like:
 ```yaml